zfountas/basal-ganglia-model/README.md

 A list of citable manuscripts that used this model:

-* Fountas, Zafeirios. "*Action selection in the rhythmic brain: The role of the basal ganglia and tremor.*" (2016).
+* Fountas, Zafeirios. "*Action selection in the rhythmic brain: The role of the basal ganglia and tremor.*" PhD Thesis, Imperial College London (2016).

 * Fountas, Zafeirios, and Murray Shanahan. "*The role of cortical oscillations in a spiking neural model of the basal ganglia.*" *Under review*, PLOS ONE